Breastfeeding with Gnashers

 Now the average age that teeth start to appear is around six months, but we don’t all fit into the ‘average’ category now do we?
 Even if this was the case, many dedicated breastfeeding mums continue way past six months so teeth must be an issue for lots of mums.

 With my first child I exclusively breastfed for six months and her teeth started appearing just as our breastfeeding journey was coming to an end.
 I went back to work full time and although I had enough expressed milk to last her a couple more weeks I wasn’t able to continue expressing after that.
 With my second I had eight months maternity leave and breastfed exclusively for that eight months but there were no teeth in sight then so again it just wasn’t an issue for us.

-Last September saw the arrival of our next little man and by two months he was drooling daily and I could feel teeth under his gums.
-By three months, two solid little teeth popped through the gum overnight and he has been nibbling on me ever since.He doesn’t bite every day and sometimes we go a good few days without a bite but again I have noticed a pattern and some things that trigger this.
+The arrival of our final little man was a different story.
+By two months he was drooling daily and I could feel teeth under his gums.
+By three months, two solid little teeth popped through the gum overnight and he was instantly nibbling on me from then on.

 - Poor latch

 - Being distracted – that’s when your nipple gets tested for stretchiness